Smelly Drains- Causes and Solutions

 Causes of Smelly Bathrooms and Kitchens

-The new bath or shower has a continental 'easy-plumb' waste fitted.
-These are very common in new bathroom fittings, especially showers, as they enable a low profile shower tray to be fitted.
-The problem is that they do not have a trap and sewer gases come back up the pipes if the plug is not permanently in place.
+• The new bath or shower has a continental 'easy-plumb' waste fitted.
+These are very common in new bathroom fittings and are becoming almost standard for showers, as they enable a low profile shallow shower tray to be fitted.
+The problem is that they do not have a trap at all and sewer gases come back up the pipes if the tray plug is not screwed back in place after the shower is used.
+Buy a 'HepVo Waterless Trap' to solve it.

 The septic tank drains have 'backed-up' to the soil vent pipe inlet (if fitted outside the house, as is normal in older houses), blocking it.
 This is almost always caused by a failed soakaway and requires immediate remedial work.

-- If the sink or bath has not been used for a while, the water in the traps may have evaporated, allowing drain gases to leak back through the plug holes.
-If this is a regular problem, fit HepVO self-sealing 'dry' traps.
+• If the sink or bath has not been used for a while, the water in the traps may have evaporated, allowing drain gases to leak back through the plug holes.
+If this is a regular problem, ring us for the solution.

 Images courtesy of Humm-Busters Ltd.

-The soil vent pipe is blocked (birds nest?) too small or absent, causing a 'syphon' effect when water is flushed down the drains and creating a semi vacuum in the pipe This pulls water out of the trap, causing an imperfect seal and allowing the smell to leak back through the plug hole.
+• The soil vent pipe is too small or has a cowl fitted that is too restrictive to air flow, causing a 'syphon' effect when water is flushed down the drains and creating a semi vacuum in the pipe.
+This pulls water out of the trap, causing an imperfect seal and allowing the smell to leak back through the plug hole.

 The soil vent pipe (SVP) ends in the loft space.
-There are air current in the loft space which is never totally sealed, so the smell leaks out to the outside.
+There are air currents in the loft space which is never totally sealed, so, normally, the smell leaks out to the outside.
 But on still and 'heavy' days the heavy gases, such as Hydrogen Sulphide, may find their way into the living spaces.
 If you have an open soil vent pipe in your loft space fit a Maxi-Vent to solve the problem.

 Images courtesy of Humm-Busters Ltd.

-The soil vent pipe is too close to a window opening.
+• The soil vent pipe is too close to a window opening, particularly Velux roof windows.
 This means that in certain wind conditions smells will blow in through the open window.
 You can either fit a Maxi-Vent together with the Aluminium Cover to the external pipe or, if you have loft access, cut a section out of the Soil Vent Stack and fit a Maxi-Vent to the top of the lower section.

 Soil vent pipes which are not covered by a cowl or vent cap.
 When the wind blows from a direction that is on the opposite side of your house to your SVP, then air can be forced down the SVP as it drops over the roof.
 Trees and other buildings in the vicinity can have the same effect when the wind is in a certain direction.
 The gases that should be released by the SVP then are forced back into the drain system - and into your house, increasing your problems.
 The Maxi-Filtra and Maxi-Vent will stop all problems caused by wind speeds and direction.